Here's How Republicans Are Boosting Kanye West's Presidential Campaign

 "If this election turns out to be close like the one four years ago, then any small thing ... could change it," he said.

-Andra Gillespie, a political scientist at Emory University, says she imagines some Republicans may think West could attract Black voters who don't see the Biden Harris ticket as being activist enough on civil rights issues.
+Andra Gillespie, a political scientist at Emory University, says she imagines some Republicans may think West could attract Black voters who don't see the Biden-Harris ticket as being activist enough on civil rights issues.

-"But the problem is that Kanye West is an ideological mismatch for that type of voter," she explains.
+"But the problem is that Kanye West is an ideological mismatch for that type of voter," she says.

-"West's manifestation of his [mental health] struggles has come out in moments where he has made some really controversial comments, ahistorical comments, about race that are actually alienating to many African-Americans," she said.
+"West's manifestation of his [mental health] struggles has come out in moments where he has made some really controversial comments, ahistorical comments, about race that are actually alienating to many African Americans," she said.

 These comments include West claiming during a campaign rally in South Carolina that abolitionist Harriet Tubman "never actually freed the slaves."